muhammadNassef/Django-Projects/README.md

 Render an online version of my CV, check it from [here](https://muhammadnassef.pythonanywhere.com/index/)

-### Index App:
+### CarRental App:

-Render an online version of my CV, check it from [here](https://muhammadnassef.pythonanywhere.com/index/)
+just a simulation for a small-medium car rental Company.
+Note: Under development, Try sign up and login from [here >> Latest Work](https://muhammadnassef.pythonanywhere.com/index/)